Keeshond Dogs

 Keeshond Dog illustration

-Keeshond dogs have a lush double coat that is especially profuse around the ruff, hind quarters and tail.
-The outercoat combines a mixture of cream, gray, and black, with black being the transition color on the tips of the hair.
+Keeshond dogs have a lush double coat that is especially profuse around the ruff, hind quarters and and richly plumed tail carried over the back.
+The outer coat combines a mixture of cream, gray, and black, with black being the transition color on the tips of the hair.

 By contrast, the undercoat is quite pale and is seen in much lighter shades of gray or cream.
 According to the kennel club standard the undercoat should never be tawny.